-Tax shelters can also be gifting arrangements under which, given the statements or representations made or proposed in connection with an arrangement, it is reasonable to assume that one of the following situations would be possible:
+Tax shelters can also be a gifting arrangement under which, given the statements or representations made or proposed to be made in connection with this arrangement, it is reasonable to assume that one of the following situations would be possible:

 - the person who acquired the property under the terms of the arrangement will donate the property as a gift to a qualified donee or as a contribution to an authorized Québec political party and, for the taxation years that end in the four years after the date of the arrangement, the total of the amounts deductible from the person's income, taxable income, income tax payable or any amount deemed to be an instalment of income tax payable is equal to or more than the cost of the property minus the prescribed benefits;